zayedshah/FX-Trading-Data-Analysis/README.md

-You can veiw the analysis from my github page, but a better way is to view them using jupyter notebook viewer.
+The analysis can be viewed from my github page, but a better way is to view them using jupyter notebook viewer.

 Below are links to the analysis in nbviewer.